huggingface/lerobot/examples/7_get_started_with_real_robot.md

 robot.connect()
 ```

-As a result, `teleop_step(record_data=True` will return a frame for each camera following the pytorch convention: channel first with pixels in range [0,1].
+As a result, `teleop_step(record_data=True` will return a frame for each camera following the pytorch "channel first" convention but we keep images in `uint8` with pixels in range [0,255] to easily save them.

 Modify this code with the names of your cameras and run it:
 ```python